efugier/smartcat/README.md

   [CONFIG_PROMPT]  which prompt in the config to fetch [default: default]

 Options:
+  -i, --input <INPUT>
+          skip reading from stdin and use that value instead -p, --custom-prompt <CUSTOM_PROMPT>
+          custom prompt to append before the input
   -e, --extend-conversation
           whether to extend the previous conversation or start a new one -r, --repeat-input
-          whether to repeat the input before the output, useful to extend instead of replacing -p, --custom-prompt <CUSTOM_PROMPT>
+          whether to repeat the input before the output, useful to extend instead of replacing -c, --context <CONTEXT>
-          custom prompt to append before the input
-  -s, --system-message <SYSTEM_MESSAGE>
+          glob pattern to given the matched files' content as context -s, --system-message <SYSTEM_MESSAGE>
-          system "config"  message to send after the prompt and before the first user message -c, --context <CONTEXT>
+          system "config"  message to send after the prompt and before the first user message -a, --after-input <AFTER_INPUT>
-          context string (will be file content if it resolves to an existing file's path) to include after the system message and before first user message -a, --after-input <AFTER_INPUT>
           suffix to add after the input and the custom prompt -f, --file <FILE>
-          skip reading from the input and read this file instead -i, --input <INPUT>
+          skip reading from the input and read this file instead -t, --temperature <TEMPERATURE>
-          skip reading from input and use that value instead -t, --temparature <TEMPARATURE>
           temperature between 0 and 2, higher means answer further from the average --api <API>
-          overrides which api to hit [possible values: openai, mistral] -m, --model <MODEL>
+          overrides which api to hit [possible values: openai, mistral, another-api-for-tests] -m, --model <MODEL>
           overrides which model (of the api) to use -h, --help